Here's who could serve in top roles in the Biden administration | NewsChannel 3-12

 Sanders told CNN’s Wolf Blitzer on Wednesday that if Biden asked him to join his Cabinet as Labor secretary, he would accept the nomination.
 “If I had a portfolio that allowed me to stand up and fight for working families, would I do it?
 Yes, I would,” Sanders said.

-Walsh is AFL-CIO President Richard Trumka’s pick for the job, a big endorsement in what could soon turn into a contentious debate between moderate Democrats and progressives, who will favor Sen. Bernie Sanders or Michigan Rep. Andy Levin.
+Walsh is the mayor of Boston, and is AFL-CIO President Richard Trumka’s pick for the job, a big endorsement in what could soon turn into a contentious debate between moderate Democrats and progressives, who will favor Sen. Bernie Sanders or Michigan Rep. Andy Levin.
 Walsh grew up in a union family and became a top Boston labor leader before being elected mayor.

 Health and Human Services Secretary

-Note: CORRECTION: An earlier version of this story used a photo that incorrectly identified Patrick Murphy of Pennsylvania.
-It has been replaced.